Yandex Cloud

 Configuring a maintenance windowConfiguring a maintenance window

-By default, maintenance can be scheduled to any time slot.
-You can select a particular day of week and hour for the maintenance.
-For example, you can specify the time when the cluster is least loaded.
+By default, maintenance can be scheduled for any time.
+You can choose a specific day of the week and hour to schedule maintenance.
+For example, you can choose the time when the cluster is least busy.

 Warning